cynthianekesa/MLOP_Summative/README.md

 # Website Deployment

-* Install Docker from their website and install it
+* Install Docker desktop from their website and install it depending on your OS requirements

 * You can alternatively set up nginx or install from CMD